shubanker/Tabs-Counter/README.md

 ```javascript
 console.log(tabCount.tabsCount());
 ```
-you can also set a tabCount change event by passing a callback function to `tabCount.onTabChange` which will be triggered each time number of tab changes for a working example check out this [demo](demo/count.html).
+you can also set tabCount change events by passing callback function to `tabCount.onTabChange` which will be triggered each time number of tab changes for a working example check out this [demo](demo/count.html), `tabCount.onTabChange` also has a second optional parameter which accepts a boolean value to execute callBack immediatly, default is set to `false`.

 ##### Configuration:

-Tabcounter internally runs a *TimeInterval* internally to track opened number of tabs, default interval is set to **2000ms** (2 seconds) which can be modified by updating value of variable `updateInterval`.
+Tabcounter internally runs a *TimeInterval* internally to track opened number of tabs, default interval is set to **2000ms** (2 seconds) which can configured by function `tabCount.updateActiveInterval`.

 ## License